 If meeting someone truly good-looking is your motivation to visit St. Pete Beach FL, this is a target-rich area.

 If you drive south of the Upham Beach Pubic Access on Gulf Blvd., you'll find the St Pete Municipal Beach Access parking lot.

 Although it seems like a thousand parking spaces here, they can fill up quickly on Spring Break or a 3-day weekend.
 Like the Upham Beach public access, make sure you have a handful of Quarters or your credit card.

-One hour will run you $1.25, but $5 will pay for the whole day.
+One hour will run you about $2.00 per hour, but $10 will pay for the whole day.
+(These were the prices when I revised this page.
+They could have easily increased.)
 These pay station machines are just like the ones at Upham Beach.

 This is a nice public beach access.
 As you can see, there is just a fraction of the rental chairs compared to Upham Beach.

 I like the lazy feel of this little piece of Paradise...but to me, it does not compare with Pass-A-Grille Beach.
 Ernest Hemmingway would put Quarters in a machine to snooze down there.